Gaining insight into your team’s effectiveness and choosing the right estimation technique.

 This technique is also known as top-down estimating.
 It determines the duration of the project.

-It is to be used when the detailed information about the project is not available, usually during the early stages.
+It is to be used when detailed information about the project is not available, usually during the early stages.
 However, if there are similar activities from previous projects that have been completed, new activities are estimated based on the actual values from your previous work.
-In analogous estimation technique, the overall project is estimated first, then the individual tasks.
+In analogous estimation techniques, the overall project is estimated first, then the individual tasks.